ninech/academy/02-kubernetes/exercise1.md

 # 13

 Change the replica count in the file and apply it again.
 What happens?

-# 14

-Delete the deployment.
+Don't delete the deployment just yet.

 # Solutions